 CI considerations

-In CI you usually don’t want Git hooks to run.
-Lefthook respects the CI environment variable; if it’s set, lefthook install is a no-op.
-No configuration needed.
+In CI you usually don’t want Git hooks to run, and lefthook handles this without any configuration.
+It respects the CI environment variable, so if that’s set, lefthook install is a no-op.

 If you want to run the same checks in CI that lefthook runs locally, you can invoke them directly: